a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 			1. 2 requests / second
 		3. If we have three processors, three threads, three users
 			1. 3 requests / second
+		4. If processes are perfectly parallel, the graph will be linear
+	4. In general
+		1. Overheads
+			1. Taking locks
+			2. Coordinate between threads
+			3. Synchronize threads

 ### Gunther's Universal Scalability Law ###
 ### Shared Resource Contention ###